RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 </xsl:stylesheet>
 {% endhighlight %}

-Asssuming nothing went wrong, you should see something like this in your browser.
+Assuming nothing went wrong, you should see something like this in your browser.

 ![Empty ASPX Page](/img/2012-07-15-sharepoint-dvwp-step_0.jpg)

-For your convienience you have access to the [Source](https://github .com/RainerAtSpirit/DVWP-HTML5/blob/master/WebPartPage.aspx), see the rendered result [Live](http://www.spirit .de/demos/gtk/dvwp/ServiceFiles/WebPartPage.aspx) and what's more important you can see the [HTML source](https://gist.github.com/3116685#file_web_part_page.aspx) of
+For your convenience you have access to the [Source](https://github .com/RainerAtSpirit/DVWP-HTML5/blob/master/WebPartPage.aspx), see the rendered result [Live](http://www.spirit .de/demos/gtk/dvwp/ServiceFiles/WebPartPage.aspx) and what's more important you can see the [HTML source](https://gist.github.com/3116685#file_web_part_page.aspx) of